xp-bar/phpcs-standards/README.md

 # PHPCS Standards - The XpBar edition

-These are my personal phpcs standards.
+These are my personal phpcs standards, a collection of sniffs and rulesets from others, and some I've written myself.

 All you should need to get started is the install script; simply

 1. Clone the Repo
 2. cd into the directory
 3. run `./install`
+4. (optional) run `./update` to update! (re-clones the repos and re-installs sniffs)

 Then enjoy!